isabella232/ingest-travel-guide/pages/goals.md

 ## Q4 FY2017: Oct 1 - Dec 31 2017

-1. Implement first version of ingest validation service
+* 1\.
+Implement first version of ingest validation service

-    a.
+  * a\.
 Support validation that data files are correct fastq files
-    b.
+  * b\.
 Support full metadata validation against metadata specification JSON schema
-    c.
+  * c\.
 Support validation of relationships between entities
-    d.
+  * c\.
 Support validation of fields that require an ontology term for all metadata types
 * 2\.
 Implement next version of ingest accessioning service
   * a\.
 Support accessioning of sample entities with the EBI/NCBI Biosamples database.
   * b\.
 Assignment of “user-friendly” HCA namespace accessions to relevant entities